Page cover image

 Renaming your file

-Now you have a new module file, Please ensure the name of the file is the spawn code you entered in the cfg.vehicles table.
+Now you have a new module file, Please ensure the name of the file is the spawn code of the vehicle.

 4